 Toy Poodles may be small, but their bodies need strong nutrition to stay healthy.
 They have a faster metabolism than many bigger dogs, which means they burn energy quicker.
 So, they need food that is rich in good-quality protein, healthy fats, and balanced nutrients.
 Poor-quality food can lead to weak muscles, dry skin, dull coat, weight gain, or stomach problems.

 Protein helps build muscles and keeps your Toy Poodle strong.
-Healthy fats support brain health, energy, and coat shine.
+Healthy fats support brain health, energy, and coat shine—learn more about coat care in this Toy Poodle grooming guide.
 Carbohydrates give steady energy when used in the right amount.
 Vitamins and minerals help protect the immune system, bones, and organs.
 Always choose dog food made for small breeds or Toy Poodles when possible, as the kibble size and nutrition balance are better suited for them.

 Here is a simple nutrition guide to help you understand what matters most: